 330. Cattle Subject To Quarantine -- Buying Stations.

-No cattle that have reacted to the brucellosis or tuberculosis test, or cattle affected with, or suspected of being affected with a foreign animal disease, shall be allowed to enter, occupy, or be sold from a buying station.
+No cattle suspected of being affected with a foreign animal or reportable disease, shall be allowed to enter, occupy, or be sold from a buying station unless permitted by the Administrator.
 (3-15-22)

 331. -- 339.
 (Reserved)